hdclark/DICOMautomaton/documentation/reference_guide.md

   DICOMautomaton.
 In the Journal of Physics: Conference Series, vol. 489, no. 1, p.
 012088.
 IOP Publishing, 2014.

 - H. Clark, J. Wu, V. Moiseenko, and S. Thomas.
 Distributed, asynchronous, reactive dosimetric and outcomes analysis using DICOMautomaton.
 Poster presentation at the COMP Annual Scientific Meeting, Banff, Canada.
-July 9--12, 2014.
+July 9-12, 2014.

-If you use DICOMautomaton in an academic work, we ask that you please cite the most relevant publication for that work, if possible.
+If you use DICOMautomaton in an academic work, we ask that you please cite the most relevant publication for that work or the most relevant release DOI, if possible.

 ## Components